shreyaspunacha/Three-Variable-Oregonator-Model/README.md

 * ./run
 * python Plot.py

-The make file is works on Mac and Linux systems.
+The make file works on Mac and Linux systems.